PeptideFox

 Can GLP-1 agonists cause depression?

 The reward pathway blunting from GLP-1 receptor activation can mimic depression — low motivation, flat affect, reduced interest in activities.
-The wanting-vs-liking distinction helps differentiate⁷: if you don't want to start things but enjoy them once you're engaged, that's pharmacological reward suppression, not clinical depression.
+The wanting-vs-liking distinction is what differentiates them⁷: no pull to start things but intact enjoyment once engaged points to pharmacological reward suppression, not clinical depression.
 It's dose-dependent and typically improves with dose stabilization.
-If both wanting and liking are absent — you can't enjoy anything, even things you normally love — that warrants clinical evaluation for depression independent of the medication.
+Both wanting and liking absent — no enjoyment of anything, even normally loved activities — is the pattern that warrants clinical evaluation for depression independent of the medication.

 Is fatigue worse on higher doses?